Conservancy News

 Our newsletter is published four times per year.
 Conservancy members receive a copy of each new issue in the mail.
 If you’d like to become a member, please join today!

-Do you know a project, person, structure or group you would recommend for a 2017 Award?
-Every year the Conservancy celebrates the preservation of Santa Monica’s architectural and cultural heritage by honoring exemplary projects and contributions with Preservation Awards.
+Every year the Conservancy celebrates the preservation of Santa Monica’s architectural and cultural heritage by honoring exemplary projects and contributions.

 Since 2004, award-winning projects have included residences, commercial and institutional buildings, from small to large, ranging from restoration, renovation, rehabilitation, and adaptive reuse to contemporary additions to historic buildings and homes.
 Awards are also presented to individuals for their stewardship of historic properties as well as for community service contributions as volunteers and advocates of preservation.